tenstorrent/tt-metal/models/demos/wormhole/llama31_8b_N300/README.md

 # Llama 3.1 8B Demo

-Demo showcasing Llama 3.1 8B running on Wormhole, using ttnn.
+Demo showcasing Llama 3.1 8B running on Wormhole N300 (tensor-parallel on 2 chips), using ttnn.

 ## How to Run